joypoddar/reactJS_tutorial/README.md

 Keys help React identify which items have changed, are added, or are removed

 Help in efficient update of the user interface.

+## Tutorial 19: Index as Key Anti-pattern

+A lot of times developers use the index of an element as a `key`.
+This might result in creating problems when used in the wrong scenario.

+### When to use index as a Key

+1. The items in your list do not have a unique id.
+2. The list is a static one and will not change.
+3. The list will never be reordered or filtered.